arichornlover/YouTubeTweak-Downloads/README.md

 **uYou Disclaimer:** MiRO's uYou Tweak has recently been updated to `v3.0.1` as of `July 23rd 2023` which means the issues you had with uYou 3.0 should be gone now. but I do Recommend using arichorn's uYouPlusExtra Tweak on the latest release for some additional features, fixes and even improvements. don't use qnblackcat's uYouPlus since there is ongoing issues that aren't solved it.

-**YouTube Reborn Disclaimer:** I had modified the YouTube Reborn Tweak for the tweak YouTubeRebornPlus because if I didn't update or modify it then the tweak would have gotten a ton of issues.
+**YouTube Reborn Disclaimer:** I had modified the YouTube Reborn Tweak for the tweak YouTubeRebornPlus because if I didn't update or modify it then the tweak would have some bugs.

 ----------------------------------
 ## uYouPlusExtra-Downloads Status